- Elgar original reference

 Chapter 12: Public Sector Investment in Tourism Infrastructure

-Marcia Sakai Introduction Tourism infrastructure is foundational for tourism development, second in importance only to a destination’s attraction resource base, because infrastructure is vital to the commerce of tourism.
+12 Public sector investment in tourism infrastructure Marcia Sakai Introduction Tourism infrastructure is foundational for tourism development, second in importance only to a destination’s attraction resource base, because infrastructure is vital to the commerce of tourism.
 Infrastructure increases the efﬁciency of privately producing and distributing tourism services, and in certain cases, such as tourism enclaves or remote destinations, makes possible the supply of tourism services.
 Tourists travel to destinations in other countries or to other regions within their own country, thus making passenger transportation infrastructure a key element.
 Whether travel is by land, air or sea, the supporting airport and harbor transportation nodes, as well as railway, road, bridge and tunnel networks, are required.
 Tourists also add to the effective population of a destination, requiring the same basic services that are ordinarily consumed by residents.
 The demand for infrastructure services of water supply and waste disposal, communication and electricity is thereby increased.
 Infrastructure has also been deﬁned to include public safety, mail and freight services, medical systems, ﬁnancial systems, education systems, national defense and other services that support both resident and tourism demand, such as retail and shopping (Ritchie and Crouch 2005).
 In the current discussion, infrastructure is deﬁned as capital-intensive, long-lived physical assets that provide beneﬁts to the general public or to promote economic development (US Department of Transportation 1993; Gramlich 1994, p.
 1177).
 The provision of tourism infrastructure is of particular importance in the long-term environment of tourism growth.
-Expanded facilities are needed to accommodate anticipated growth and to maintain a...
+Expanded facilities are needed to...

 You are not authenticated to view the full text of this chapter or article.